JoeIMIsu/codingpedia.github.io/_posts/2016-10-03-first-rest-operation-with-express.md

 ---

-In the previous blog post, [Kick starting a project with Express Generator]({% post_url 2016-10-01-kickstarting-a-project-with-express-generator}), I had setup a started the backend project with Express Generator[^1] to support _bookmarks.codingpedia.org_.
+In the previous blog post, [Kick starting a project with Express Generator]({% post_url 2016-10-01-kickstarting-a-project-with-express-generator}), I had setup a started the backend project with Express Generator[^1] to support _www.codingmarks.org_.
 In this one I will try to implement a simple GET method that will deliver mocked bookmarks.

 [^1]: <https://expressjs.com/en/starter/generator.html>